rvohealth/dream/README.md

 yarn dream sync:associations --core
 # same as above, but copies the associations.ts file to test-app/db/associations.ts

-yarn dream copy:boilerplate --core
-# copies default templated files to sit in place of real schema files.
-This is generally only done on installation, since In the beginning you have no migrations and the app still needs to import something.

 yarn dream db:drop --core
 # drops the db for either the core app or a consuming app (which is why there is no "core:db:drop" variant)